-This Guy Was Ghosted By His Friend After Admitting Feelings For Her
+This Guy Was Ghosted By His Friend After Telling Her How He Felt

 This week we have Jared* who was ghosted by his friend after he finally mustered up the strength to admit his feelings for her.
 I'm pretty excited about this submission because it's our FIRST MALE RESPONDENT: